microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/developer-guide.md

 **btnCancel_Transcript**_(contMainTranscriptVert->contFooterTranscriptHoriz)_
 ![image](https://github.com/microsoft/Federal-Business-Applications/assets/12347531/c26cdcec-d1a9-494e-b872-d759a875108d)

-  _Note: Only visible when in edit mode_
+  _Note: Only visible when in Edit mode_
 - **AccessibleLabel**:```"Cancel the edits to the current phrase"```
 - **Appearance**: ```'ButtonCanvas.Appearance'.Outline```
 - **OnSelect**: Resets controls and app to View mode